NaelWB8/ECG-Arrhythmia-Predictor/README.md

-# ❤️ ECG Arrhythmia Predictor
+# ECG ARRHYTHMIA PREDICTOR PROJECT

 An end-to-end deep learning project for detecting heart arrhythmias from ECG signals using the **PTB-XL dataset**.
 This project applies **Inception-style 1D convolutional blocks** and **Bidirectional LSTMs** to capture both spatial and temporal cardiac features.